trgrimm/trgrimm.github.io/_posts/2024-04-19-abalone_tidymodels.md

   - statistics
 ---

-This is a future post that will provide a complete walkthrough of a simple analysis of [Abalone](https://en.wikipedia.org/wiki/Abalone) data from [Kaggle](https://www.kaggle.com/) in `R` using the `tidymodels` package.
-Various supervised statistical/machine learning regression methods are compared, and the best model is selected.
+This is a future post that will provide a complete walkthrough of analyzing and applying supervised machine learning (ML) regression methods to [Abalone](https://en.wikipedia.org/wiki/Abalone) data from [Kaggle](https://www.kaggle.com/) in `R` using the `tidymodels` package.
+The best model will be selected from a suite of candidate models.

 <!-- Code to produce this blog post can be found in [this](https://github.com/trgrimm/abalone_analysis) GitHub repository}. -->